 Adhering to environmental regulations, industry standards, and governmental laws is an integral part of ethical marketing; it shows customers that a company is committed to cultivating the highest quality products and services.

 Companies can choose to make conscious decisions that benefit both the surrounding community and the environment.
 Popular initiatives include fair wages, as well as eco-friendly production processes.

 Each member of a marketing team must adhere to strong moral principles.
 Although these may be somewhat subjective, companies must establish stringent guidelines mandating respect for the rights and autonomy of others.
 Such standards represent an integral part of ethical marketing practices.

 Role of Ethics in Marketing

-With time, our economic system has become sufficient at providing wants and needs for the public.
+With time, our economic system has become sufficient for providing the wants and needs of the public.